By Randy Harding

-Gladiator sandals originated in the 3rd century BC and were used by professional Roman fighters while fighting to the death in arenas in front of large crowds.
+Gladiator sandals originated in the 3rd century BC and were used by professional Roman fighters while fighting in arenas in front of large crowds.
 These shoes had a distinct style characterized by many thin straps attached to the shoe’s sole that ran up and horizontally over the foot.

-Today’s women’s gladiator sandals are similar in appearance to their Roman predecessors, and are primarily constructed of leather.
+Today, women’s gladiator sandals are similar to their Roman predecessors and are usually leather.
 They are a comfortable option to wear with casual outfits like shorts, sundresses, and jeans.

 Slides (aka Sliders) are sandals that sport one large strap that runs from the sole up over the top of the foot near the toes.

-They are popular for being used as shower shoes due to their water resistance and protection against athletes’ feet commonly found on shower floors.
+They are famous for being used as shower shoes due to their water resistance and protection against athletes’ feet, commonly found on shower floors.

 Slides allow them to put their socks on and slide into a sandal, usually made of rubber, which is easy to take off before putting their sports shoes on once they have arrived at the venue.

-The first sneakers were created by U.S. Rubber in 1892 and were called Keds.
-Using rubber soles and canvas tops, they were nicknamed sneakers due to the ability of the person wearing them to walk without being heard.
-Mass production began in 1917 and soon after Converse created the first sneaker made exclusively for playing basketball.
+The first sneakers, created by U.S. Rubber in 1892, were called Keds.
+Using rubber soles and canvas tops, they were nicknamed sneakers due to the person wearing them walking without being heard.
+Mass production began in 1917, and soon after, Converse created the first sneaker made exclusively for playing basketball.

-Bluchers are named after an 18th century Prussian General, Gebhard Leberecht von Blucher, who commissioned a boot for his troops with added side pieces positioned over the front of the boot.
-They were so popular that they were used by troops throughout Europe.
-Today, bluchers are worn extensively and associated with British style.
+Bluchers, named after an 18th century Prussian General, Gebhard Leberecht von Blucher, commissioned a boot for his troops with added side pieces positioned over the front of the boot.
+In fact, due to their popularity, troops throughout Europe wore them.

-Bluchers are similar to Oxfords in their appearance, but feature open lacing as opposed to closed lacing like Oxfords.
-The vamp or upper is comprised of a single piece of leather, in which the tongue is integrated, and the eyelet tabs are sewn on top.
+Bluchers are similar to Oxfords in their appearance but feature open lacing instead of closed lacing like Oxfords.
+For example, the vamp or upper is a single piece of leather integrated into the tongue, and the eyelet tabs are on top.

-Leather bluchers are not only elegant and the most comfortable of this type of shoe but also provide a classic look with just about any outfit.
-They can be worn with pant suits, skirts dresses, and slacks.
+Leather bluchers are elegant and the most comfortable of this type of shoe.
+In fact, they provide a classic look with just about any outfit.
+Wear them with pantsuits, skirts, dresses, and slacks.